nanoframework/System.Net.WebSockets/README.md

 ### Server

-The `WebSocketServer` is a websocket host for nanoFramework that can handle multiple websocket connections.
-The server can be run stand alone or be integrated with the nanoFramework HttpListner or WebServer.
+The `WebSocketServer` is a websocket host for .NET nanoFramework that can handle multiple websocket connections.
+The server can be run stand alone or be integrated with the nanoFramework [HttpListner](https://github.com/nanoframework/System.Net.Http/blob/develop/nanoFramework.System.Net.Http/Http/System.Net.HttpListener.cs) or [WebServer](https://github.com/nanoframework/nanoFramework.WebServer).
 The server shares a common websocket base with the Client implementation.

 ### Creating a Server